Review | Tom Sietsema’s 7 favorite places to eat right now

 A look around 2 Amys helps explain the long run of the pioneering pizzeria opened by chef-owner Peter Pastan after 9/11.

-The genial guy slicing the mortadella behind the wine bar let’s you know he made the pork sausage, shot through with coriander seed and circles of fat, and that the crusty brown bread accompanying it is from flour milled on site.
+The genial guy slicing the mortadella behind the wine bar lets you know he made the pork sausage, shot through with coriander seed and circles of fat, and that the crusty brown bread accompanying it is from flour milled on site.

 As for the Neapolitan-style pizza, 2 Amys puts out a pie that seduces me with char marks reminiscent of leopard spots, titanic lips, pleasant chewiness and a lovely yeasty flavor.
 Go for the Pozzuoli — zesty house-made sausage, velvety red peppers, nutty fontina and more on a 10-inch canvas.
 If you want to eat it like the owner, ask to have the pizza served uncut.